akopachov/clang-format-action/README.md

 # clang-format action

-runs clang-format on the diff of the most recent commit
+Runs clang-format on the diff

 # usage